 - Transition (2-4 weeks): Active recovery with low-intensity cross-training.

-Within each of these phases, you’ll need to carefully balance the volume and intensity of your strength and endurance training to avoid overtraining and ensure optimal adaptations.
-This might involve alternating strength and endurance days, or even combining them within the same session using techniques like complex training.
+Within each of these phases, you’ll need to carefully balance the volume and intensity of your strength and endurance training to steer clear of overtraining and ensure optimal adaptations.
+This might involve alternating strength and endurance days, or even blending them within the same session using techniques like complex training.

 Advanced Periodization Techniques for Elite Athletes

-As you progress in your athletic career, you may find that traditional periodization models no longer provide the stimulus you need to continue improving.
+As you advance in your athletic career, you may find that traditional periodization models no longer deliver the stimulus you need to keep improving.
 This is where advanced periodization techniques come into play.
-Here are a few cutting-edge strategies that can help you take your performance to the next level:
+Here are a few cutting-edge strategies that can help you lift your performance to the next level:

 Block Periodization